An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: Introduction

-The CNF can be further simplified to the so called {\it the simplest normal form} (SNF) or {\it unique/minimal normal form} or {\it hypernormal form} (e.g, see~\cite{Baider1991, Algaba1998,Ushiki1984,Yu1999,GY2010,GY2012,YL2003,GM2015,YuZhang2019}).
+The CNF can be further simplified to the so called {\it simplest normal form} (SNF) or {\it unique/minimal normal form} or {\it hypernormal form} (e.g, see~\cite{Baider1991, Algaba1998,Ushiki1984,Yu1999,GY2010,GY2012,YL2003,GM2015,YuZhang2019}).
 The SNF of Hopf bifurcation can be classified into three categories (at the Hopf critical point with $\mu=0$, i.e., $v_0 \!=\!
-0$)~\cite{Yu1999}
+0$)~\cite{Yu1999} as follows:

 It can be seen that the CNF \eqref{Eqn2} contains an infinite number of ``tails'', while the SNF \eqref{Eqn3} has only a finite number of terms, since the infinite tails in the CNF have been removed by a further arbitrarily high-order nonlinear transformation.
 Then, the codimension of Hopf bifurcation is defined by the first non-vanishing focus value.
 Thus, the codimension of Hopf bifurcation is $1$ for the case (I), and $k$ for the cases (II) and (III).
 However, it should be noted that the above conclusion is based on the assumption that the vector parameter $\alpha$ is real (without any additional restriction), and therefore the number $k$ can usually reach its maximal value.